Balloons and much more return to State Street for Chicago's 2023 Thanksgiving Parade

 "It is just sensory stimulation beyond belief.
 It’s just so great to see.
 It’s a once-in-a-lifetime opportunity that hopefully you can do several times," said Mulka.

-One thing that sits in the way of balloons is the L tracks.
+One thing that sits in the way of the giant balloons is the L tracks.

 Thistle and Heather Highland Dancers will dance down State Street.
 They’ve been performing for the crowd for three decades and plan to continue the tradition.